Driven by a Passion to Give Back.

 SAIC's Citizenship initiative focuses on customer affinity, employee engagement through volunteerism, recruitment and retention, and goodwill.
 Many of our efforts demonstrate our ongoing support for service members and their families.

 Philanthropy is the center of SAIC's core values.
 As a company with a social conscience, our ongoing efforts contribute to the tradition of giving.
 SAIC's enterprise approach to philanthropy allows us to partner with national nonprofit organizations aligned with our customers and strategy.
 The importance of these organizations' missions is proven through the roles SAIC executives fulfill on the boards of a number of these organizations as well as our employees' countless volunteer hours.

 - 2015 Fairfax World Police and Fire Games

 SAIC recognizes that greenhouse gas (GHG) emissions are an important metric in gauging overall environmental impact and is committed to mitigating any negative impacts it may have by tracking, reporting, and reducing the company's emissions.
-As part of President Barack Obama's March 2015 executive order and associated federal sustainability fact sheet, SAIC has set a GHG reduction goal of 15 percent by 2025, over the 2014 base year emissions.
+As part of the March 2015 presidential executive order and associated federal sustainability fact sheet, SAIC has set a GHG reduction goal of 15 percent by 2025, over the 2014 base year emissions.